ACS Extracurricular Activities

 Particle Physics Club

-The mission of the Particle Physics club is to provide students with a better understanding of the fundamental principles and building blocks of the Universe.
-The club is designed to engage students in this Science field and to make them curious about the structure of the world as well as to discuss the biggest, most valuable, and influential science experiments.
-Our usual meetings include presentations about different topics, for example, accelerators and particles, followed by discussions among students.
-Our main idea is to outline the impact and value of the experiments, performed at CERN, Switzerland, the largest nuclear physics laboratory in the world, and other nuclear physics laboratories, and their results.
-We plan to talk about some historically impressive achievements in Physics, and also ongoing research and unanswered questions.
-We also plan to learn the details in the construction of an accelerator and even try to make a simple model of it.
+Our usual meetings include presentations on different topics, for example, accelerators and particles, followed by discussions among students.
+Our main idea is to outline the impact and value of the experiments performed at CERN, Switzerland, the largest nuclear physics laboratory in the world, and other nuclear physics laboratories and their results.
+We talk about some historically impressive achievements in Physics, and also ongoing research and unanswered questions.
+We also learn more about the details in the construction of an accelerator and even try to make a simple model of it.
+The Particle physics club participates in CERN masterclasses, which gives the students a chance to further explore the learning and practice while being placed in a scientific setting.
+Then, they have the opportunity to discuss their work with scientists working at CERN.

 Everyone is welcome!